-Reports indicate that remediation will be required and has been estimated at \$850 (2017 - \$1,239).
-This amount has been recorded as a liability at year end and has been included in accrued liabilities in the consolidated statement of financial position.
+With respect to the other site, reports indicate that remediation for this site will be required and has been estimated at \$850 (2018 - \$850).
+This amount has been recorded as a liability at year end and has been included in accounts payable and accrued liabilities in the consolidated statement of financial position.